Mohy2155/FixConnect/replit.md

-# FixConnect - UAE Home Maintenance Platform
+# FixConnect

 ## Overview

-FixConnect is a comprehensive mobile-first web application designed to connect homeowners with certified maintenance service providers across the UAE.
-The platform serves as a marketplace where users can request home maintenance services, receive quotes from verified companies, and manage their service requests through an intuitive interface.

-The application caters to two primary user types: homeowners who need maintenance services and service companies that provide those services.
-It focuses on common UAE home maintenance needs including plumbing, electrical work, AC & cooling services, and appliance repairs.
+FixConnect is a comprehensive service marketplace platform designed for the UAE market, connecting homeowners with verified service companies.
+The application features a mobile-first design supporting multiple languages (English, Arabic, Hindi, Urdu) with RTL support.
+The platform facilitates service requests, company onboarding, job management, and real-time messaging between homeowners and service providers.

 ## User Preferences